 The former 2009 DfE guidance Safeguarding Children and Young People from Sexual Exploitation has been replaced by new guidance for practitioners.
 This contains the following revised definition of CSE:

 "Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology."

 The UK Council for Child Internet Safety has published guidance for school governors to help governing boards support their school leaders to keep children safe online.

 This guidance provides useful information for schools and governors to assess the 'whole school approach to online safety' required under Keeping Children Safe in Education.

-A policy statement has been published in relation to the proposal to make Relationships Education (primary schools) and Relationships and Sex Education (secondary schools) a statutory requirement in all schools, including independent schools.
+A policy statement has been published in relation to the proposal to make Relationships Education (primary schools) and Relationships and Sex Education (secondary schools) a statutory requirement in all schools, including academies and maintained schools.